Aether700/ENCS-287-Team-Project/Readme.txt

 username: teacher
 password: teacher

-Both student accounts will lead you to the student view with where you can see the grades and statistics of that student.
+Any student accounts will lead you to the student view with where you can see the grades and statistics of that student.
 If you go back to the login screen (using the back button of your browser) and login with the other student account you will notice that the grades displayed will change as they reflect the grades of the student who logged in.
+Note that if you have created a new student account, all exist assessment which have a grade of 0 for the new student.

 The teacher account will lead you to the teacher view where you will see different statistics of the class such as the average of the students for each assessment and the distribution of the grades per assessment.
 There is also a form near the top of the screen which allows the teacher to input the name, weight and number of questions of an assessment.
-As of deliverable 2 the form is not functioning but in the futur this form will allow a teacher to create new assessments and input the grades of the students in the table that will be generated below.
-For demo purposes, a sample table for an assessment with 3 questions has been provided to provide visual support as to what the interface will look like.
+Once a name, a valid weight and a valid number of question have been provided, clicking the create assessment button will generate a new table below the form with one row for the maximum grade of each question and a row per student.
+The number of columns in the table is the number of questions for the assessment.
+The teacher can then enter the maximum grade for each question of the assessment and then proceed to enter the grade for each question for each individual student by pressing the tab key to switch to the next field in the table.
+Leaving a field empty will mark it as 0 internally.

+At the bottom of te teacher page there is a button labeled "Assign letter grades" which if clicked will bring you to a new page with a table of student ids and of letter grades of the students.
+The table will contain the currently assigned letter grade for each student and can be edited by the teacher to modify what letter grade is assigned to each student.
+Leaving a field empty will mark the letter grade as not yet assigned.
+The changes made to the letter grades are sent to the server to be saved in the database when clicking the submit button below the table.

 If you were to enter an invalid username/password combination the website will load a new webpage indicating as such and will display the username/password entered.
 You can simply click the back button of your browser to return to the previous webpage.

-Note that the style of the webpages are subject to change in the future.